Rex White: NASCAR

-In 1961 White won seven races, and finished second in points.
-He competed in a total of 47 of 55 events that year, and notched a total of 29 top 5s, and a career best 39 top 10 finishes.
+In 1961, White won seven races, and finished second in points.
+He competed in a total of 47 of 55 events that year, and notched a total of 29 top-fives, and a career best 39 top-ten finishes.

-White competed in 37 events throughout the 1962 season, winning a career-best 8 times, and finished the season fifth in points.
+White competed in 37 events throughout the 1962 season, winning a career-best eight times, and finished the season fifth in points.
 When reflecting back on his racing career, White considered his victory at the 1962 Atlanta speedway one of his best: "My best finish was over Marvin Panch in the 4 car right here in Atlanta in the 1962 Dixie 400.
 The last fuel stop was out of sequence and my crew chief put on the pit board that he questioned my gas. ...
 So I knew we weren't going to make it to the end without fueling.
 I hung on to Marvin and just drafted.
 He ran out of gas with two laps to go, and I went all the way to the bank."

-In 1963 White was unable to win a race for the first time since the 1957 season, but still managed to finish ninth in points, and notch 14 more top 10 finishes.
+In 1963, White was unable to win a race for the first time since the 1957 season, but still managed to finish ninth in points, and notch 14 more top-ten finishes.
 From 1959 through the 1963 season, White won more races (28) than any other driver; including legends Lee and Richard Petty, Ned Jarrett, Fireball Roberts, Junior Johnson, Curtis Turner, Joe Weatherly and Buck Baker.

 White was known for running up front even if he did not finish.
 He was also recognized as one of the first drivers to focus on the goal of the Grand National Series title.
 Despite racing without substantial backing, he captured 36 poles and had total of 28 career victories in 233 starts.
-White finished in the top-10 in the point standings six of the nine years he competed in NASCAR's Grand National Series.
+White finished in the top-ten in the point standings six of the nine years he competed in NASCAR's Grand National Series.